-- The corresponding AWS Thing and AWS Group has been created as well, you just have to log in to the console and choose the same region of your devices from the topbar.
+The corresponding AWS Thing and AWS Group has been created as well, you just have to log in to the console and choose the same region on AWS.
 You'll be able to explore groups and things' details.

 In order to save the data received by AWS, you must set up a rule.
 You can also test that everything's working with the AWS IoT MQTT client.
-Please notice that it's not possible to download the private key from AWS once it has been generated, by the way we securely store it inside our database.
-We may consider to allow its download in the future, so that you could also directly send your device to AWS, by passing Pybytes.
+Please notice that it's not possible to download the private key from AWS once it has been generated, by the way, we securely store it inside our database.

 Warning: do not delete AWS things or groups directly from AWS user interface, otherwise the integration with Pybytes will stop working.
 Always use Pybytes interface to delete AWS things or groups.